-- Parking for mixed-use buildings may be the sum of the requirements of the various uses computed separately.
-The total parking requirements for such permitted uses shall be reduced by twenty-five percent (25%) for combined offstreet parking facilities, as approved by the WVRC. - The minimum parking requirement for single-use residential buildings in Mixed-Use areas shall be 2 spaces per unit.
+- Parking for Mixed-Use Buildings may be the sum of the requirements of the various uses computed separately.
+The total parking requirements for such permitted uses shall be reduced by twenty-five percent (25%) for combined off-street parking facilities, as approved by the WVRC. - The minimum parking requirement for single-use residential buildings in Town Center/Mixed-Use areas shall be 2 spaces per unit.
 Parking for residential buildings may be provided through the provision of structured parking on the lower levels of the building, in an adjacent parking structure, or in parking lots adjacent to the buildings.
 If the residential building is less than 1/4 mile from commercial parking areas, the parking ratio may be reduced to 1.5 spaces per unit.

-Minimum Parking Requirements for non-residential uses within Mixed-Use areas shall be calculated as follows in figure 3.9.10.A.
+Minimum Parking Requirements for Non-Residential Uses within Town Center/Mixed-Use areas shall be calculated as shown on the next page.